RitaGr/MyLifeLibrary/README.md

 ## Technologies
 At first i stumbled on this [Code Pen Project](https://codepen.io/liabru/pen/jwXqOd) and that's how I discovered [Matter.js](https://brm.io/matter-js/docs/)
-This project is inspired by [Beit Ariela Library Website](https://ariela.today/)
+This is what I was going for : [Air Friction](https://brm.io/matter-js/demo/#airFriction) This project is inspired by [Beit Ariela Library Website](https://ariela.today/)